 Hi Vijay, You have conducted a fantastic analysis and obviously it is needless to say that your stock selection approach is very much in-depth and comprehensive.

 There have been a lot of positives pointed out by you in Ambika Cotton Mills Ltd and agree to all of them.
-However, I was just thinking from a skeptical angle about the asset turnover ratios and the replacement rate of machines required.
+However, I was just thinking from a sceptical angle about the asset turnover ratios and the replacement rate of machines required.

 If and only if it’s a relatively easy business to enter, then let’s try to extrapolate it to a situation of a moderate business cycle with the recently announced capex plan of ₹130 cr.